 A telephone (or in-person) conference to discuss some variation of these policies, or to bring some special circumstance to my attention, may be arranged at any time.
 Simply call (or e-mail) your Case Administrator, who will contact me.
 You may assume that I will have received any papers submitted in connection with such a conference and that I will be prepared to address the issues you have identified.
 I expect proper decorum to be followed in all pre-hearing conferences: address yourself to me, not to your opposition; avoid personalizing your comments; only one person speaks at a time.
 What should you call me?
 I am simply Mr. Lemons - I am not a judge.
-I read everything and will make every effort to remember what you and the parties tell me in a conference.
+I read everything that is submitted, and will make every effort to remember what you and the parties tell me from the initial conference to the final day of hearing.